-2) Death penalty, if ever permissible, is however a major and definitive breach of the right to life and numerous other human rights.
-More often than not, it is also considered as an inhumane, cruel and degrading treatment6.
-It is the worst example of respect for the right to life a State and a nation can give and thus, unworthy and lacking the necessary dignity, moral standards and exemplarity required of any authoritative power.

-3) Powers of war, as conceded by humanitarian law permit, as an exception to the right to life and under certain circumstances only, the taking of the life of soldiers.
-Seeing peace and respect of life prevail - always - and thus nullifying this exception is one of the objectives of the Center for Global Nonkilling.
+- Death penalty, if ever permissible, is however a major and definitive breach of the right to life and of numerous other human rights.
+More often than not, it is considered an inhumane, cruel and degrading treatment, for the persons as for their relatives6.
+Killing is the worst example a State can give of respect for the right to life.
+It breaches the exemplarity required of any authoritative power.
+States shall not wait for the population to require the abolition of death penalty, they shall not be instruments or accomplice to killings.
+Death penalty is not either compatible with the Sustainable Development Goals (SDG) as they grant universal development to all, "leave no one behind" and as they require significant reduction of violence and related killings (SDG 16.1).
+To morally or legally significant a reduction of killings can only be the abandonment of the practice. - 3) Powers of war, as conceded by humanitarian law permit, as an exception to the right to life and under certain circumstances only, the taking of the life of soldiers.
+Seeing peace and respect of life prevail always and thus nullifying this exception is one of the objectives of the Center for Global Nonkilling.

-Other human rights
+Related human rights

 All human rights are needed to fulfil a safe and happy life.
-However, some of them may be of more direct importance either for the full realisation of the right to life or to avoid its breaches.
+However, some of them may be of more direct importance, either for the full realisation of the right to life or to avoid its breaches.